davegoblue/BasicStatChecks/CourseNotes_v004.md

 ## Module 7: Practical examples
 Below are a few practical examples that may come in handy:

+1. Random data to hit a target mean and SD
+2. Dredging through multiple simulations to get significant-p for rnorm vs. rnorm
+3. Chebyshev's inequality recap

 First, the ability to leverage the meaning of standard deviation and mean to simulate random data that hits a target mean and standard deviation for a pre-supplied N.